-Ref Topic/Action Outcome Priority Accountability KPI S2 RECREATION OPPORTUNITY Develop a range of Action Plans for specific recreation n needs includir ng: а Children's Play Implementation Plan C02.1.1 HIGH 70 US/ES/QS/CC Develop a Children's Play Implementation Plan that meets the needs of all ages, backgrounds and abilities and which results in a roll-out of contemporary play facilities.
-The Plan should include: - a full audit of all existing play facilities in the City's public spaces, the equipment present and its condition a clear hierarchy of play s (especially for toddlers an 3) and major play destina d infants), play spa aces for longer vis plans and designs that ad ldress all age rang es, abilities and c ultural background ds promotion of imaginative, with nature creative and adver nture play, develop ment of motor skil ls and interaction accessibility of play for old der children by off- road walking and cycling wherever practical.
-Progressively retrofit play facilities mat park hierarchy and setting types. ching this strategy to a priority prog gram and in line w vith the proposed b Skate Plan C02.1.1 MED/HIGH 79 US/ES/QS/CC Develop a Skate Plan for the City of Ry - permanent skate facilities and skill levels location of facilities close to public transport and with ample n atural surveillance e temporary facilities that ca an be relocated on a rotational basis 3 skateable spaces that ma spaces, etc). y have other uses (stages for bands s, temporary art in stallations, event permanent skate facilities and open to passive surve I close to public tr ansport, safely ac cessible by cycle С Youth C02.1.2 HIGH 79 US/ES/QS/CC Undertake specific consultation with you a clearer picture of the recreation and length of the preferred social gathering eisure needs of the e City's youth.
-In բ particular, address issues such as: means of access to meet friends at parks or urban spaces (wa ılking, cycling, car, public transport) range of passive recreation on needs design issues with respect t to parks and urb an spaces to mee t their needs.
-Integrate the findings into Plans of Man plans and urban d esign guidelines. d CALD Communities C02.1.2 HIGH 79 US/ES/QS/CC Integrate any recreational and leisure r design for public spaces, places and re - multi-use indoor facilities serves, such as: that can accommo date social, dance shade and shelter for larg • facilities and management t that recognises sp pecific cultural or re eligious practices ( (eg. Halal BBQs).
+Ref Topic/Action Outcome Priority Accountability KPI S2 RECREATION OPPORTUNITY Develop a range of Action Plans for specific recreation needs including: а Children's Play Implementation Plan C02.1.1 HIGH 70 US/ES/QS/CC Develop a Children's Play Implementation Plan that meets the needs of all ages, backgrounds and abilities and which results in a roll-out of contemporary play facilities.
+The Plan should include: - a full audit of all existing play facilities in the City's public spaces, the equipment present and its condition a clear hierarchy of play s (especially for toddlers an 3) and major play destina d infants), play spa aces for longer vis plans and designs that ad dress all age rang es, abilities and c ultural backgroun ds promotion of imaginative, with nature creative and adver nture play, develop ment of motor skil Is and interaction accessibility of play for old der children by off- road walking and cycling wherever practical.
+Progressively retrofit play facilities mat park hierarchy and setting types. ching this strategy to a priority prog gram and in line w vith the proposed b Skate Plan C02.1.1 MED/HIGH 79 US/ES/QS/CC Develop a Skate Plan for the City of Ry - permanent skate facilities and skill levels location of facilities close to public transport and with ample n atural surveillance 9 temporary facilities that ca an be relocated on a rotational basis 5 skateable spaces that ma spaces, etc). y have other uses (stages for bands s, temporary art in stallations, event permanent skate facilities and open to passive surve I close to public tra ansport, safely ac cessible by cycle С Youth C02.1.2 HIGH 79 US/ES/QS/CC Undertake specific consultation with you a clearer picture of the recreation and long preferred social gathering eisure needs of the e City's youth.
+In p particular, address issues such as: means of access to meet friends at parks or urban spaces (wa lking, cycling, car, public transport) range of passive recreation n needs design issues with respect t to parks and urb an spaces to mee t their needs.
+Integrate the findings into Plans of Man LIC/FC/CC/CC d CALD Communities C02.1.2 HIGH 79 US/ES/QS/CC Integrate any recreational and leisure needs that may be specific to CALD communities into all planning and design for public spaces, places and reserves, such as: - multi-use indoor facilities that can accommodate social, dance, performance or sporting activities shade and shelter for larg e social groups ar nd gatherings facilities and management that recognises s l pecific cultural or re eligious practices (eg. Halal BBQs).